 It is not known if Set planned for Osiris to sit in the Sun Throne (knowing that all who sit in the chair who are not of the blood of the king are slain instantly), but Osiris’ immediate death resulted in a year long, bloody civil war which ultimately resulted in Set being blamed for the deaths of both Pharaohs and being exiled from Mulhorand forever.

-Since his exile, Set and his cultists have allied with and exploited any anti-Mulhorandi groups they could find.
-He was spotted aiding the beast cultists of Typhon the Jackal during the unrest in -59 DR the Year of Whims, the followers of Typhon were among the most bloodthirsty of the beast cults and the survivors were almost certainly integrated into Set’s cult
+With his worship among the Mulhorand limited to outcasts and extremists, Set sought to steal the power of others.
+Set and his cultists have allied with and exploited any anti-Mulhorandi groups they could find.
+He was spotted aiding the beast cultists of Typhon the Jackal during the unrest in -59 DR the Year of Whims, the followers of Typhon were among the most bloodthirsty of the beast cults and the survivors were almost certainly integrated into Set’s cult.